 How to apply

 If you are interested in visiting our school for a semester or more, explore our areas of study and connect with a professor with whom you might like to collaborate while here.
-Once you have established a contact, graddirector.music [at] mcgill.ca (email the Associate Dean) of Graduate Studies in Music to discuss your plans before completing our online application form.
+Once you have established a contact, graduatestudies.music [at] mcgill.ca (email our Graduate Studies office) to discuss your plans before completing our online application form.

 Visiting academic staff descriptions: